Friday, February 8, 2013

 12 slices provolone or mozzarella cheese

-12 large hard rolls (HB bun size but not HB buns!) or ciabatta rolls
+12 large ranch rolls (HB bun size but not HB buns!) or ciabatta rolls

 Turn slow cooker on LOW.